iscumd/LearningGit/README.md

 resolve any merge conflicts

 For ISC ROS work, it is suggested to clone your repository into the catkin_ws/src folder, i,e. catkin_ws/src/yourRepositoryName/*, and the * would contain src/msg/etc.
-In order to pull the changes from a new

 ## How do I get started?
 1. Create a GitHub account.